Michael Jackson and rebellion against tradition

 Dangerous Cover Jackson: male military (King/Napoleon) versus female tradition (Queen/Elizabeth) and contrasts that form a whole

-„Michael’s interest in British heredity and rebellion became even more pronounced […] The tradition is still there, the artwork is there, but I’m rebelling against „the system“ in my own way.“Michael Lee Bush, Designer des King of Pop über die Philosophie in der Power des Jackson 7, 8
+„Michael’s interest in British heredity and rebellion became even more pronounced […] The tradition is still there, the artwork is there, but I’m rebelling against „the system“ in my own way.“Michael Lee Bush, the designer for King of Pop about the philosophy in Michael Jackson’s power.
+7, 8

-Elizabeth I. as the Monn as the moon goddess and the Moonwalker Michael Jackson
+Elizabeth I. as the moon goddess and the Moonwalker Michael Jackson

-Elizabeth I presented herself as a moon goddess.
+Queen Elizabeth I presented herself as a moon goddess.
 The pearls in her portraits representing the moon are leading directly to the moonwalker.
 The blue moonlight and the twinkling stars in the night sky are included.
-9, 10
+9

 r.: Moonwalker (picture Jackson 1999 from „Michael Jackson“ by Arno Bani, 2010, LE CHENE; Knesebeck Verlag, www.arnobani.fr/books.php)